jeremyrickard/osba-in-action/README.md

 To try out OSBA with Cloud Foundry, you'll first need to install Cloud Foundry!
 There are two ways to get going with CF locally.
 For both, you'll want to install the [CF CLI](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/install-the-cf-cli).

+### Install CF Dev

 The first way to install CF locally is to install [PCF Dev](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/install-pcf-dev).
 This requires an account with Pivotal.
 You can follow the instructions there to get started.

 The second way is to use the newer open source [CF Dev](https://github.com/cloudfoundry-incubator/cfdev) release.
 At the time of writing this guide, this only works on Mac OS.

 Once you have these installed, you can run `cf dev start` to launch the local CF environment.
 Depending on your computer, this may take a little time.
 Once complete, log in to your instance and follow the following steps to register OSBA with your CF instance.

+### Run OSBA

-First, start OSBA up.
+Next, start OSBA up.
 The command above can be reused, but run it as a background process.

 ```
 make run &